Where is your not-to-do list anyway? You do have one, don’t you?

 - A Kanban style organization of lists gives them a workable structure.

-- The to-do list is always very short in length and short term in time horizon…at most a week if not a day.
+- The to-do list is always very short in length (5 or fewer) and short term in time horizon…at most a week, if not a day.

 - New items always go into the not-to-list then get moved into other lists.
 Eventually activities move to the to-do list and into calendar time slots for execution.

 To-do lists always live at the end of the planning process and not before.
-The opposite of all the bad habits we’ve developed.
+This is often the opposite of all the bad habits we’ve developed and learned over time.
+Now is the perfect time to change your approach.

 A very useful process to implement a not-to-do list

 Create various projects based on your business planning process.
-Having spent the effort and time on this activity simplifies the prioritizing and decisions for projects and activities.
+Having spent the effort and time on planning simplifies prioritizing and decisions for projects and activities.

 - Ideas: These are proposed activities.
 Pile them here.

-- Planning: Here the best ideas develop in a full blown goal and plan.
+- Planning: Here the best ideas develop into SMART goals and plans.

 - Active: The activity now moves into action.
 Planning activities results in checklists with deadlines and assignments.

-- To-do-list: The activity is defined, assigned, scheduled and will be done.
+- To-do list: The activity is defined, assigned, scheduled and will be done.
+This list is for today.
+Keep it focused and short.

-Using a simple, structured not-to-list structure gives you control over all requests, great ideas, “you should do it,” and those activities you actually do.
+Using a simple, structured not-to-do list gives you control over all requests, great ideas, “you should do it” requests, and those activities you actually do.

-Successful use of not-to-do list requires leadership skills if for nothing else than to tease apart all the competing activities.
+Successful use of a not-to-do list structure requires leadership skills, decision making skills, and prioritization skills.
+Do it to tease apart all the competing activities.

 Take 30 minutes and let’s discuss the issues you face.
 It’s free.